statelyai/xstate/docs/guides/final.md

 # Final States

-A final state node indicates the completion of a part of the statechart, or the entire statechart.
-Specifically, it indicates that its parent compound state node is "done".
-If the parent is the root statechart, then the entire statechart is "done" and any further execution is stopped.

-This has many useful use-cases.
+In statecharts, you can declare a state as a **final state**.
+This indicates that its parent state is "done".
+To learn more, see the section in our [introduction to statecharts](./introduction-to-state-machines-and-statecharts/index.md#final-state).

+## API

 To indicate that a state node is final, set its `type` property to `'final'`:

 ```js
 const lightMachine = createMachine({